Kohorta Osijek

 Civil association „Kohorta“ Osijek is registered with the Croatian non-governmental organization register under the number 14001240.

 It is headquartered in Osijek - the administrative center of Osijek-Baranja county, Croatia.

 Kohorta Osijek is a group of supporters of Croatian soccer club NK Osijek.
-During the soccer match it is located on the southeast and east stands of the Gradski vrt stadium in Osijek.
+It used to be located on the southeast and east stands of the Gradski vrt stadium in Osijek.
+On the new stadium it is located on the south side of the Opus Arena.